Slaymish/transitsync-routing/README.md

 **TransitSync Routing** is a standalone Python package for planning public transit routes in Wellington, NZ using GTFS data from Metlink and geocoding from OpenStreetMap.

 This repo is **open source** and focuses only on the route-planning logic.
-Calendar integrations, authentication, and full apps using this module are **kept private**.
+Used in [TransitSync](https://transit.hamishburke.dev/).
+Calendar integrations, authentication, and frontend for TransitSync are **kept private**.

 ---